NMA93/Accessibility-Designer-Guide/docs/Architecture/content-and-language.md

 ## How can I simplify content

-- Short paragraphs and sentences make it easier to read.
+- Short paragraphs and sentences make it easier to read
-- Avoid technical terms.
+- Avoid technical terms
 - Expand acronyms.
-For Example, Rich Text Format (RTF).
+For Example, Rich Text Format (RTF)
 - Format and structure your text.
 See chapter [Semantics](/Accessibility-Designer-Guide/docs/Architecture/semantics/)
-- Use illustrations, icons and pictures to make your content easier to understand.
+- Use illustrations, icons and pictures to make your content easier to understand
-- Describe concrete examples, this makes it easier for many users to understand the content.
+- Describe concrete examples, this makes it easier for many users to understand the content

 ---